SPP-1 underwater pistol

 The SPP-1 underwater pistol was made in the Soviet Union for use by Soviet frogmen as an underwater firearm.
 It was developed in the late 1960s and accepted for use in 1975.
-Under water, ordinary-shaped bullets are inaccurate and very short-range.
-As a result, this pistol fires a round-based 4.5 mm caliber steel dart about 115 mm long, weighing 12.8 g, which has longer range and more penetrating power than speargun spears.
+Under water, standard bullets are inaccurate and have very short range.
+This pistol instead fires a round-based 4.5 mm caliber steel dart about 115 mm long, weighing 12.8 g, which has longer range and more penetrating power than a speargun.
 The complete cartridge is 145 mm long and weighs 17.5 g.

 Design

 The SPP-1 has four barrels, each containing one cartridge.
 Its ammunition comes as a magazine of four cartridges which is inserted into the pistol's breech.

 Its barrel is not rifled; the fired projectile is kept in line by hydrodynamic effects.
 As a result, it is somewhat inaccurate when fired out of water.

 A double-action firing mechanism fires one cartridge sequentially for each pull of the trigger.
 When all four cartridges are spent, the gun can be reloaded above or below water.

 The SPP-1M pistol is essentially the same as the SPP-1, with the following differences: